tierra-colada/cppguts/README.md

 The `-std=c++03` tells the clang to parse the files as C++.
 Also you may need to use any other clang flags like `-I` to include directories that are required by the files.

-`--oldfile-keep` is used to keep the original file (it will be renamed by adding `_OLD_N` suffix).
+`--oldfile-keep` (default) is used to keep the original file (it will be renamed by adding `_OLD_N` suffix).
 Otherwise use `--oldfile-delete` to delete the original file.

-Another option is to run the test:
+Another option is to run the test (though the test deletes all the generated files so you better take a look in `/tests` dir):

 `python -m unittest cppguts.tests.test_cppguts`